HHV infected cell polypeptide 0: Interaction with neuron-differentiating protein NRSF and protein cofactor coREST

 Although the full NRSF protein is not typically found in neurons, truncated forms of NRSF are produced that selectively control the expression of certain neurotransmitter channels in specialized neurons.
 Combination of ICP0 with these NRSF-like neuronal factors may silence herpes genes in neurons, blocking the production of other immediate-early genes such as ICP4 and reducing production of ICP22.
 The repressed production of immediate-early HSV genes may contribute to the establishment of latency during infection with herpes viruses.

-CoREST and NRSF combine with another cellular protein, histone deacetylase-1 (HDAC) to form a HDAC/CoREST/NRSF complex.
+CoREST and NRSF combine with another cellular protein, histone deacetylase-1 (HDAC1) to form a HDAC/CoREST/NRSF complex.
 This complex silences production of the HSV-1 protein ICP4 by interfering with chromatin remodeling of the viral DNA that is necessary to allow viral gene transcription; it deacetylates histones associated with viral DNA in viral chromatin.
 Furthermore, an NRSF-binding region is located between the viral genes expressing proteins ICP4 and ICP22.
 ICP0 interacts with coREST, dissociating HDAC1 from CoREST/NRSF in the HDAC/CoREST/NRSF complex and preventing the silencing of the HSV genome in non-neuronal cells.

 Suppression of ICP0 activity

 Interaction with latency-associated RNA transcript (LAT)

 During latent infection a viral RNA transcript inhibits expression of the herpes virus ICP0 gene via an antisense RNA mechanism.
-The RNA transcript is produced by the virus and accumulates in host cells during latent infection; it is known as Latency Associated Transcript (LAT).
+The RNA transcript is produced by the virus and accumulates in host cells during latent infection; it is known as latency associated transcript (LAT).
 A chromatin insulator region between promoters of the LAT and ICP0 genes of the HSV-1 genome may allow for the independent regulation of their expression.